American Economic Review, September 2014, 104(9): 2830-57.

 with Kunal Sachdeva

-Using a comprehensive and survivor-bias free dataset of U.S. hedge funds, we document the role that inside investment plays in managerial compensation and fund performance.
-We find that funds with greater investment by insiders outperform funds with less ``skin in the game'' on a factor-adjusted basis; exhibit greater return persistence; and feature lower fund flow-performance sensitivities.
+Using a comprehensive and survivor bias-free dataset of US hedge funds, we document the role that inside investment plays in managerial compensation and fund performance.
+We find that funds with greater investment by insiders outperform funds with less "skin in the game” on a factor-adjusted basis and exhibit high return persistence.
 These results suggest that managers earn outsize rents by operating trading strategies further from their capacity constraints when managing their own money.
 Our findings have implications for optimal portfolio allocations of institutional investors and models of delegated asset management.

 with Edward Morrison, Lawerence J. Cook, Heather Keenan, and Lenora M. Olson